ennis/rendergraph/NOTES.md

 * Context/Semantic checking
     * Symbol resolution (first at the item level, then in functions)
-        * Add all symbols in scope (Scope classes: GlobalScope, ComponentScope, FunctionScope)
+        * Add all symbols in scope (Scope classes: PackageScope, ModuleScope, ComponentScope, FunctionScope)
             * map name -> declaration PSI (inherits from RgDeclaration/RgNamedElement)
         * When entering a scope, push it on the ScopeStack
             * symbol resolution is done in the ScopeStack